fightfil/fightfil.github.io-src/content/Penultimate-Step/04_out.md

 "You athletes are just masochists, plain and simple."

 Diane snickers.
-"Nah, that's no the side of the dynamic that gets me freaky."
+"Nah, that's not the side of the dynamic that gets me freaky."

 None of us can keep it in.
-Even quiet Jen is giggling in the corner.
+Even quiet Kyle snorts in the corner.

 "And, on that note," she says, "I'm going to bed!"